Growing Muscadine Grapes in the Home Garden

 Varieties good for home consumption include Nesbitt (dark colored), Fry (bronze colored), Triumph (bronze), Ison (dark), Lane (dark), Hall (bronze) and Tara (bronze).
 Juice varieties include Carlos (bronze), Doreen (bronze), Magnolia (bronze) and Noble (dark).

-For more information about growing muscadines, or if you have other gardening questions, feel free to contact the Franklin County Cooperative Extension Office at 919-496-3344.
+For more information about growing muscadines, or if you have other gardening questions, feel free to contact the N.C.
+Cooperative Extension, Franklin County Center at 919-496-3344.
 Stay tuned for nutritional information about muscadine grapes in the next Growing in Franklin article.